ROIPCA: An online memory-restricted PCA algorithm based on rank-one updates: Rank-one updates

 \subsection{Rank-one update with partial spectrum}

-Formulas~\eqref{eqn:secular_equation} and~\eqref{eqn:EigenvaectorFormula} require the entire spectrum of the matrix $A$.
-In various settings, as we will see in the next section, we know only the top $m$ eigenvalues and eigenvectors of $A$, making the classical formulas inapplicable in these cases.
-The authors in~\cite{mitz2019symmetric} provided adjusted formulas for rank-one updates with partial spectrum, summarized in the following propositions.
+Formulas~\eqref{eqn:secular_equation} and~\eqref{eqn:EigenvaectorFormula} assume that the entire spectrum of the matrix $A$ is known.
+In various settings, as we will see in the next section, only the top~$m$ eigenvalues and eigenvectors of~$A$ are known, making the classical formulas inapplicable in these cases.
+The authors in~\cite{mitz2019symmetric} provide adjusted formulas for rank-one updates with partial spectrum, summarized in the following propositions.

-\begin{proposition} Let $\mu \in \mathbb{R}$ be a fixed parameter (described below).
-The eigenvalues of~\eqref{eq:prob} can be approximated by finding the roots of the first order truncated secular equation
+\begin{proposition}[Rank-one update with partial spectrum \cite{mitz2019symmetric}] Let $\mu \in \mathbb{R}$ be a fixed parameter (described below).
+The eigenvalues of~\eqref{eq:prob} are approximated by the roots of the first order truncated secular equation